Mills Lane: Television career

+Judge Mills Lane

+Judge Mills Lane is a syndicated American television series and arbitration-based reality court show that ran in first-run syndication from August 17, 1998 to September 7, 2001.
+Reruns later aired on The National Network (TNN) and currently on Pluto TV.
+The show was produced by John Tomlin and Bob Young for Hurricane Entertainment Group.
+Judge Mills Lane was distributed by Rysher Entertainment (until 1999) for its first season and Paramount Domestic Television for its last two.

+Synopsis

+The show was presided over by Mills Lane.
+Lane stepped down from his position as a judge in Reno to host the show.
+The introduction to the series' first season mentioned Lane's connection to both boxing and the law.
+Lane's catchphrase "let's get it on" was used to open each case and if he found one of the litigants to be out of line, he would tell them that if they didn't stop, "your case is gone."

+Judge Mills Lane premiered at a time when court shows were starting to see a large revival.
+The show could not find secure enough footing in an increasingly crowded market and was cancelled after three seasons.
+Judge Mills Lane produced 700 episodes before its cancellation.

 Personal life and death

 Lane and his wife, Kaye, had two sons.

 Lane titled his autobiography Let's Get It On: Tough Talk from Boxing's Top Ref and Nevada's Most Outspoken Judge.

 Lane suffered a debilitating stroke in March 2002, which left him partially paralyzed and virtually unable to speak.
 With his blessing, this led to his Celebrity Deathmatch alter-ego being voiced by Chris Edgerly (already the voice of color commentator Nick Diamond) for the MTV2 revival.

 Lane's adopted city of Reno proclaimed December 27, 2004, as "Mills Lane Day'".
 In May 2006, Lane made his first public appearance in years at the dedication of a new courthouse in Reno which is named after him.
 The Mills B. Lane Justice Center houses the Reno Municipal Court and the Washoe County District Attorney's Office.

-Lane died in Reno, Nevada, on December 6, 2022, at age 85.
+Lane died from kidney failure at his home in Reno, Nevada on December 6, 2022, at the age of 85.

+His son Terry said the cause was complications from Lane's 2002 stroke.